How to Secure Distributed Filters Under Sensor Attacks: Secured Distributed Filter

 \item $\limsup\limits_{t\rightarrow \infty}x_t\leq \inf\limits_{t_0\in \Gamma} x_{ t_0}.$ \end{enumerate}

-\end{lemma} \begin{proof} See Appendix \ref{pf_lem_stability}. \end{proof} If we treat $x_t$ as an upper bound of the norm of the estimation error, based on the knowledge of $x_{t_0}$, we are able to use 1) to obtain the real-time upper bound of $x_t$, and apply 2) and 3) to obtain the uniform upper bound of $x_t$, respectively.
-Therefore, Lemma \ref{lem_stability} can be a tool in analyzing the boundedness of the estimation error for the class of dynamics in Lemma \ref{lem_stability}.
+\end{lemma} \begin{proof} See Appendix \ref{pf_lem_stability}. \end{proof} If we treat $x_t$ as an upper bound of the norm of the estimation error, based on the knowledge of $x_{t_0}$, we are able to use 1) to obtain a real-time upper bound of $x_t$, and apply 2) and 3) to obtain the uniform and asymptotic bounds of $x_t$, respectively.
+To proceed, denote